-Delta Western's current facilities include one 50,000-barrel methanol tank with a vapor combustion unit, control building, a dedicated methanol pipe system and marine manifold to transfer methanol from cargo ships through the Port valve yard to the methanol tank, and a truck loading rack and pump to load methanol into transporters (tanker trucks).
+Delta Western's current facilities include one 50,000-barrel (2.1 million gallon) methanol tank with a vapor combustion unit, control building, a dedicated methanol pipe system and marine manifold to transfer methanol from cargo ships through the Port valve yard to the methanol tank, and a TTLR and pump to load methanol into transporters (tanker trucks).
 Delta Western's main purpose is to store and distribute methanol.
 As market demands, Delta Western may construct up to five additional tanks for methanol storage.